 If you do not submit standardized test scores, you will be required to take Stockton's placement tests.

-No, not required, but if you have test scores we suggest that you do submit them; you may be exempted from taking some of Stockton's placement tests.
+No, they are not required, but we suggest submitting them if you can; you may be exempted from taking some or all of Stockton's placement tests.

 Note: Certain majors requirement proof of math readiness.
 Please review the question above What is "math readiness" and what majors require it? for more details.